objornstad/oshinys/README.md

 The oshinys R-package contains shinyApps of a variety of ecological and epidemiological models.

+The pakage REQUIRES

+shiny,
+    scatterplot3d,
+    deSolve,
+    phaseR

+from CRAN to run.

 The current models are:

 LPA.app - LPA Tribolium model